ppetrovtv/pine_script_docs/source/essential/Strategies.rst

     strategy.entry("buy", strategy.long, 4, when=strategy.position_size <= 0)
     strategy.exit("bracket", "buy",  2, profit=10, stop=10)

-This strategy demonstrates the case, when market position is never closed, because it uses exit order to close market position only partially and it cannot be used more than once.
+This strategy demonstrates a case where a market position is never closed because it uses a partial exit order to close the market position and it cannot be executed more than once.
 If you double the line for exiting, the strategy will close market position completely.

 Example 3::